michael-loeffler/Python-News-Feed/README.md

 ![](Preview%20-%20Python%20News%20Feed.png)

 ## Credits
-Most of the application's front end was supplied from EDX Coding Bootcamp continuation courseswork as this was a refactoring exercise.
+The application's front end was supplied from EDX Coding Bootcamp continuation coursework as this was a refactoring exercise.

 Python Libraries used:
   - Flask